Talking About Your Cancer Diagnosis and Asking for Help

 How do I talk to friends & family about my diagnosis?

 First, do you have all the information you need to talk about your diagnosis and treatment plan with family, friends, and your employer?
 It is best to be informed about your particular plan, as many folks will have questions after you have told them about your diagnosis.

 Talking with family and friends about your cancer diagnosis may seem scary or make you nervous.
 You may also feel relieved to have it "off your chest" or to have someone to confide in.
 Remember, if you don't share with them what is going on or how you are feeling then those people cannot provide you support.
-Start out by confiding in a few people who you are very close to.
+Start out by confiding in a few people whom you are very close with.
 Tell them whatever you are comfortable sharing.
 It does not have to be a long discussion.

-If you need help with this, an Oncology Social Worker can help get some ideas about how to get started.
+If you need help with this, an oncology social worker can help get some ideas about how to get started.
 Joining a support group is another way to gain ideas from others about how to get feel more at ease with sharing.

 How do I talk to my children about my diagnosis?

 Telling your children you have cancer can make you feel worried, but it is an important conversation to have.
 Ask them what they know about what is happening with their parent, what questions they have, and what some of their fears/thoughts may be.
 Don't be surprised if their thoughts seem self-centered.
 This is very normal, particularly for younger children.
 They want to understand how this will affect them.
 Be honest in answering this – maybe it will be harder to spend time as a family, but assure them you will do your best to support the whole family.

 Be sure to talk to your children's school/teachers about what is happening.
 Teachers are VERY savvy about subtle behavior changes or performance changes that may occur due to a family member's diagnosis and treatment.